 REQUESTED, indicating that the Refund request is successful.
 After the request is sent, whether the Refund itself eventually succeeds or fails is completely up to the issuing bank - Xendit has no control over this.

 How to Make Refunds From the Xendit Dashboard

 1. Here's what it looks like from the Xendit Dashboard: Select and open a successfully charged transaction that you want to refund.
 On the Details page, click the top right "Refund" button.

 2. In the "Refund Charge" dialog box, the Refundable Amount is displayed.
 You can choose to do a full refund or a partial refund.
-Simply insert the amount that needs to be refunded, and add the reference ID for tracking purposes.
+Simply insert the amount that needs to be refunded.

 Can we refund an order through your portal?